Razanius12/frl-ai-generated-livery-codes/README.md

 **Status: 18% Complete** — This project is in active development.

 This project aims to use **AI-powered image analysis** to generate FRL FR Legends livery codes from any image.
-The FRL hex encoding patterns were reverse-engineered with AI assistance in just **3 hours**,discovering the underlying format and how shapes are encoded.
+The livery code encoding patterns were reverse-engineered with AI assistance in just **3 hours**, discovering the underlying format and how shapes are encoded.
 The foundation has been laid through pattern discovery, and the next phases will focus on expanding the AI generation capabilities.

 **Current Progress:**

-- ✅ **Pattern Discovery** — FRL hex encoding format reverse-engineered and documented
+- ✅ **Pattern Discovery** — Livery code encoding format reverse-engineered and documented
-- ✅ **Shape Encoding** — Square shapes can be encoded into FRL hex format
+- ✅ **Shape Encoding** — Square shapes can be encoded into livery code format
 - 🔄 **Image-to-Livery Pipeline** — Partially implemented; foundation for intelligent image sampling established
 - ⏳ **AI Generation Expansion** — Full automated livery generation from images (in development)

-The core vision: instead of manually creating patterns, the application will **intelligently sample images** to detect edges, brightness variations, and color information—then encode them into FRL-compatible hex format for use in Forza racing games.
+The core vision: instead of manually creating patterns, the application will **intelligently sample images** to detect edges, brightness variations, and color information—then encode them into FRL-compatible livery code format for use in FR Legends.

 ## Quick Start (Windows PowerShell)